Skip to content

 Day 4: Bikaner to Jaisalmer

-After breakfast travel to Jaisalmer by bus.
+After breakfast travel to Jaisalmer by train.
 On arrival, choose whether to relax or join the group on an optional trip to the Jaisalmer Folklore Museum.
 This small museum displays a private family collection of printing blocks, musical instruments, religious artifacts, and decorations which offer insights into the cultural heritage of Jaisalmer.

 Day 5: Jaisalmer